Man Caught On Camera Digging Up All Of Lakeview Woman's Rose Bushes, And Not For First Time

 “Her rose bushes had been pulled up from the roots and one of them had been chopped up,” she said.

-While the act is more irritating than anything, Gordon is offering a $200 reward if anyone can identify the guy.MORE NEWS: A Day After Cousin Expresses Worry To CBS 2, Man In Richton Park Nursing Home Now Has Second COVID-19 Vaccination Shot
+While the act is more irritating than anything, Gordon is offering a $200 reward if anyone can identify the guy.MORE NEWS: 'Hey You F*****!
+Put That Back!': Norridge Homeowner Scares Off Would-Be Thieves

 “I just want to find out who’s doing it and get them to stop, because I just want to plant my garden one more time and just have it stay,” Gordon said.